Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Results

 \subsection{Three-dimensional analysis of the torch}

 A steady-state simulation of the torch (along with the straight nozzle) has been conducted to assess possible three-dimensional effects in the torch region.
-A block-structured mesh has been used for the plasma solver consisting of approximately \num{4.2e+6} cells, while that used in the electromagnetic solver (which includes the far field region) is fully unstructured, and consists of \num{1.9e+6} elements (see \cref{fig:pX_torch_mesh}).
-These mesh sizes were found to give a grid-converged solution for the torch simulation.
 The fluid governing equations are advanced in time using the backward Euler method with local CFL-based time-stepping to accelerate convergence to steady-state \cite{hirsch1990numerical}.
 It is important to note that under certain operating conditions, the solution may not achieve a fully steady state due to minor oscillations in the cold region near the inlet and within the recirculation zone.
 However, since these fluctuations are minimal and do not compromise the stability of the highly viscous plasma core, convergence is assessed by monitoring the residuals within the hot plasma core in the torch.
 For cases exhibiting significant unsteadiness, particularly in torch-chamber simulations as discussed later, time-accurate simulations are required.
 The operating conditions for the torch simulation are: $p_{\mathrm{a}} = \SI{10}{\kilo\pascal}$, $P =\SI{180}{\kilo\watt}$ and $\eta = \SI{55.5}{}\%$.
 The simulation has been performed assuming LTE, which was found suitable for such a large ambient pressure.